nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Input: `add /map 4 2`
 Expected output:
 ```
-The following module mapping has been added under:
+New module mapping added:
-[4] Boston University
-CS1231 - MET CS 248 : Discrete Mathematics
+[2]   BT4222 - MET CS688 : Web Analytics and Mining
-CS1231 - CAS CS131 : Combinatoric Structures
 ```

 ### Finding a specific university

 Look for universities that matches the user entered keyword.
-* The output also consists of the index of the university, which is needed for subsequent commands.
+The output also consists of the index of the university, which is needed for subsequent commands.

 #### Format: `find /uni <KEYWORD>`